 With such differences among your styles, how does that drive the development of what’s going to be the base package for the 1000?

 I think it’s actually a strong point to have more people testing the bike.
 I think there’s a massive misconception that somebody should develop the bike for them, because sometimes they’ve got weaknesses they’re going to create in that bike and not be able to have it as a good all-around package.
 So I think the more people that ride it, not necessarily the more people, but the more top riders that give more information about it-maybe one rider’s stronger and has got more sensitivity in one area of that bike that they’re able to put their input into than another-then I think it all comes together and they do a great job to make a balanced bike and then you can go your own separate ways.
 But it’s mainly just chassis stiffness like that. we can change geometry quite a lot ourselves, but it’s chassis stiffness, the way things feel, positions.
-I think having more data from more different directions is going to be a better way.Enjoy more Fast Bikes reading in the four-weekly magazine.
+I think having more data from more different directions is going to be a better way.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.